-- CONSENT from the adult MUST be granted before reporting any concerns (except for the exceptions listed below). - We must RESPECT THE DECISION of the adult, regardless of our own assessment of a situation. - The starting position is always to ASSUME CAPACITY unless proven otherwise.
+- CONSENT from the adult MUST be granted before reporting any concerns (except for the exceptions listed below). - We must RESPECT THE DECISION of the adult, regardless of our own assessment of a situation. - The starting position is always to ASSUME MENTAL CAPACITY unless proven otherwise.

-This should ONLY be overridden when:
+This may ONLY be overridden:

 - 1. To protect others. - 2.
 Where not intervening would cause further harm to the individual. - 3.
-If the adult lacks the capacity to make the decision for themselves.
+If the adult lacks the capacity to make the decision for themselves. - 4.
+Where a crime may have been committed.

 If an adult does not give their consent to report concerns, where possible you should always explain to, and involve the adult concerned with what you plan to do and why.
+It is important despite not having their consent to share information, so that they understand your actions and why you are taking them.